ozfortress/ozfortress_docs/docs/rules/sixes.md

 8. The **second team** will **pick the fourth map** from the remaining pool.
 9. The **first team** will **pick the fifth/tiebreaker map** from the remaining pool.

-In the event of a disagreement, the home team will have a preference for team colour.
 Please note that formats can change for BO3 and BO5 matches.
 In case of discrepancies between official rules and other sources, the most updated pick-ban order can always be found in match threads.

+Please see [3.4.1.
+Team Starting Side](/rules/global/#341-team-starting-side) in the Global Ruleset for more information on who starts on which side.
+Teams can agree to go against this rule if they wish, but in the event of a dispute this rule will be enforced.

 ### 1.3.
 Bracket Systems used
 #### 1.3.1.
 Top Divisions